SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 :math:`\gamma_{-,0} = \varepsilon_{-,0}/mc^2 =  450`.

-Time evolution of the kinetic energy, the radiated energy and the total energy is shown in Fig. :numref:`synchrotron_scalar`.
+Time evolution of the kinetic energy, the radiated energy and the total energy is shown in :numref:`synchrotron_scalar`.
 All radiation models provide similar evolution of these integrated quantities.
 The relative error on the total energy is around :math:`3 \times 10^{-9}`.